Go to main contentGo to footer

 Music chapel, church of the Santissima Annunziata

-The music chapel, established in the early 17th century, is located on the left wall of the nave in the Church of Santissima Annunziata
+The music chapel, established in the early 17th century, is located on the left wall of the nave in the Church of Santissima Annunziata.

-The Christ, Lorenzo di Pietro known as il Vecchietta
+The Christ, Lorenzo di Pietro "il Vecchietta"

 The sculpture by Lorenzo di Pietro known as il Vecchietta is located inside the church of the Santissima Annunziata.
 The image has been interpreted as a representation of Christ the Redeemer.